 If your goal is to prevent these issues before they occur, your BMI needs to be higher than 40.

 When you start the process of considering weight loss surgery, speak with your primary care provider about your health and options for weight loss.
-Once you have a referral in place, Dr. Farida Bounoua, a board-certified surgeon practicing at Lompoc Health – North H Street, can discuss your surgical options.
+Once you have a referral in place, Dr. Farida Bounoua or D.r Christopher Taglia, board-certified surgeons practicing at Lompoc Health – North H Street, can discuss your surgical options.

 To continue on the path toward bariatric, or weight loss, surgery, a patient will also be required to meet with a nutritionist, as well as undergoing in-depth assessments from a professionally trained mental health provider.
 There will also be an assessment from a cardiologist, and other medical requirements depending on a person’s health situation.

-At Lompoc Health, Dr. Bounou will provide extensive education on the types of surgery offered at LVMC, as well as details about the pre-and-post operative requirements.
+At Lompoc Health, Dr. Bounoua or Dr. Taglia will provide extensive education on the types of surgery offered at LVMC, as well as details about the pre-and-post operative requirements.

 We understand that people may have many questions they’d like answered before taking the steps toward surgery.
 If you are wondering whether this is the path for you, call Bariatric Surgery coordinator Kassi Smith at (805) 737-3382.

 You may also schedule an appointment with Bariatric Surgeon Dr. Bounoua or Dr. Taglia by calling (805) 737-8700.